New to BigCommerce?

 You can also select the Images Layout (one column or two) and set the Number of related products (2-4 or disabled if you don't wish to show any related products on your product pages).
 Related products are automatically selected by BigCommerce based on similar words in the title and description.
 You can also manually set related products.
 More on that here.

 Like all BigCommerce themes, Scales comes with a built-in blogging engine.
 You'll do all your blogging in the BigCommerce admin ( Storefront Design>Blog, more here), but there is one setting for you to customize in the theme editor and that is how many Posts per page you want to display.
-Pick your favourite number from the dropdown menu (2-10) and you're golden.
+Pick your favorite number from the dropdown menu (2-10) and you're golden.

 Buttons appear all over your store—as CTAs on your carousel, as login buttons, and, most importantly, as add-to-cart functions on your product and quick shop pages.
 In this section, you can customize how buttons appear throughout your store.